Acoustic Double Glazing · Melbourne Manufactured

 Performance Data

-Double Glazed Windows Noise Reduction — Rw Sound Ratings Compared
+Noise Reduction Windows — Rw and STC Sound Ratings Compared

-Rw (Sound Reduction Index) is the international standard for window acoustic performance.
+When comparing noise reduction windows in Melbourne, look beyond marketing claims to the actual numbers.
+Rw (Sound Reduction Index) is the Australian standard; STC (Sound Transmission Class) is the equivalent international standard — both measure how many decibels a window blocks.
 Every 10 Rw points roughly halves perceived noise.
-Compare all specifications below — including the real-world impact of frame material on soundproof windows noise reduction.
+Compare all specifications below, including the real-world impact of frame material on soundproof windows noise reduction.

 Window Type Glass Specification Rw Rating Noise Reduction Best For